 By Roger H. Still, Asst.
 Transportation Manager

 After graduating from basic training, Glenn continued through his Advanced Individual Training learning his trade as a heavy equipment engineer.
-After Fort Leonard Wood he was transferred to Fort Benning, Georgia to go through the demolitions specialist and airborne courses.
+He was transferred to Fort Benning, Georgia to go through the demolitions specialist and airborne courses.
 Glenn completed the demolitions course and was in week two of three at the airborne course when they pulled him out of training and transferred him to the 20th Combat Engineers attached to the 5th Special Forces Group stationed at Fort Bragg, North Carolina.
 After being on the ground there for six days, Glenn was shipped out for the A Shau Valley area of Vietnam in September 1967.

 In May 1969, he was assigned to the 63rd Engineer Company Light Equipment where he spent the next eight months building the main road through the area connecting multiple forward locations including Hamburger Hill.
-Glenn most appreciated meeting the very friendly native hill people called Montagnard’s which the Americans often mispronounced called them Mountain Yards.
-In French, Montagnard meant mountain dweller—they called themselves the Dega.
-He fondly remembers trading everyday things with them, for instance, the soldiers usually always had soap, so they would trade their soap for fresh eggs, which as one might imagine, were hard to get over there.
+Glenn most appreciated meeting the very friendly native hill people called Montagnards which the Americans often mispronounced as “Mountain Yards.”
+In French, Montagnard meant mountain dweller, and they called themselves the Dega.
+He fondly remembers trading everyday things with them.
+For instance, the soldiers usually always had soap, so they would trade their soap for fresh eggs, which as one might imagine, were hard to get over there.

-In December of 1969, he was transferred back to Fort Bragg and was discharged in January of 1970.
+In December 1969, he was transferred back to Fort Bragg and was discharged in January of 1970.
 Glenn was awarded the Vietnam Service Medal, a Purple Heart, and the Bronze Star for his service over those four years.
 Before joining the service Glenn had worked in the family market, so upon his return, he took a job with Eisner’s Food Stores in Champaign, Illinois as a clerk and worked his way up to night manager.

-Glenn shared that his experience in the military provided him a strong foundation for his life by forcing him to grow up and instilling a sense of responsibility, of self and service.
+Glenn shared that his experience in the military provided him with a strong foundation for his life by forcing him to grow up and instilling a sense of responsibility, of self and service.
 His said it also helped him develop a very strong work ethic and ability to work in a team environment.
 He asserts that the discipline and leadership skills he learned while serving which have both served him well throughout his life and during his tenure with DTI.

 Glenn and his wife of 39 years, Shirley, live in Chatham, Illinois, about 75 miles from the Mt.
 Sterling facility.
 They have three adult children and seven grandchildren.
 Glenn said he really appreciates getting to see the country and always meeting new people working for Dot/DTI and said it is very reminiscent of the military.
 In his off-time Glenn enjoys fishing and HO Model Trains.
 He said he has 30 steam engines, over 300 train cars of all types and enough track to fill an oversize garage.